How to record a video on Mac: A complete guide for any user

 - Choose whether to capture the entire screen, a specific window, or a selected portion.

-- Click “Record” to start record video on Mac.
+- Click “Record” to start recording video on Mac.

-If I could only use one app to record video on my Mac, it would be Capto.
-Why?
-It's an all-in-one solution.
-With this tool, I can both record video, edit, manage audio, and more.
+If I could use only one app to record video on my Mac, it would be Capto.
+It’s an all-in-one video recording software for Mac that lets me record, trim, annotate, and manage audio in a single workflow.

 How to use Capto to record video on Mac